 A Grand Day of Music at the Grandest Organ in the World!

-David admitted afterwards that the didn’t quite use all the keys & stops on the Wanamaker Organ that day, but it sounded good to those of us fortunate enough to be there that day!
+David admitted afterwards that the didn’t quite use all the keys & stops while playing the Wanamaker Organ at Macy’s that day, but it sounded good to those of us fortunate enough to be there in Macy’s Grand Court that day!

 When Is A Window Not A Window?

 As we have documented on our website, our beautiful St. John’s church building was started in 1925 with the classrooms/offices building dedicated in 1926, the Assembly Hall dedicated in 1937, then the long wait through the end of the depression and World War II until the sanctuary was completed and dedicated in 1953.
 The first service in the new sanctuary took place before the dedication on Christmas Eve, December 24, 1952 – imagine the crowds, the excitement, the wonder of that Christmas Eve at St. John’s!